Skip to main content

-Electric scooters are taking over Wisconsin cities and have increased in popularity across the nation due to their fast and affordable means of transportation.
+Electric scooters are taking over Wisconsin cities.
+They have increased in popularity across the nation due to their fast and affordable means of transportation.
 While they are incredibly fun, handy, and user-friendly, there are certain risks that a rider takes in using them.
 While riding an electric scooter you risk the chance of injuring yourself or others.
-If you are injured in a scooter accident you may need the guidance of an experienced personal injury attorney to help you navigate the unfamiliar legal territory.
-Read on for more information.
+An experienced personal injury attorney can guide you through the unfamiliar legal territory if you sustain an injury in a scooter accident.

 You enter your payment information into the app, and it will start charging immediately once you begin your ride.
-When you are done, you simply end the ride on the app, it will stop charging you, and you can park the scooter safely on the sidewalk near your destination.
+After you finish, you can easily end the ride on the app.
+It will stop charging you, and you can park the scooter safely on the sidewalk near your destination.
 Be sure to move them out of the way of common foot traffic as a courtesy.
-When they need to be charged, people can pick them up, charge them up at their designated charging stations around the city.
+People can pick them up and charge them at their designated charging stations when they need to be charged.
 The companies then compensate the people who charge them.
-They then have the scooters placed back out in the city ready to be used again.
+Afterwards, they place the scooters back out in the city making them ready for use once more.

 Riders are taking potentially dangerous risks when using an electric scooter.
 Since these devices can travel up to 15 mph, an accident while riding one could result in serious injury or even death.
 Here are some common hazards that riders face when riding an electric scooter: